-Hatpins to Hashtags is an innovative region wide project developed by Feminist Archive South exploring and reclaiming the tools of democracy to mobilize activism and celebrate herstory.
-Throughout Autumn and Winter 2018, a dynamic programme of digital engagement, educational workshops and exhibitions across the south west will advocate for greater gender parity in local and national politics and increase knowledge of UK democracy.
+Hatpins to Hashtags was an innovative region wide project developed by Feminist Archive South exploring and reclaiming the tools of democracy to mobilize activism and celebrate herstory.
+Throughout Autumn and Winter 2018, a dynamic programme of digital engagement, educational workshops and exhibitions took place across the south west, advocating for greater gender parity in local and national politics and increase knowledge of UK democracy.

 Over the last 100 years, from hatpins to hashtags, women have defended themselves and fought for equal rights with whatever tools are to hand.
 Celebrating the legacy of suffrage and the Women’s Liberation Movement, Hatpins to Hashtags will bring untold feminist narratives to light and raise awareness of how technology can be used as a tool in grassroots activism.

-Taking place in Weston-super-mare, Bridport, Wells/Glastonbury, Taunton and Plymouth, Hatpins to Hashtags consists of three interwoven strands:
+Taking place in Weston-super-mare, Bridport, Wells/Glastonbury, Taunton and Plymouth, Hatpins to Hashtags consisted of three interwoven strands:

-- Digital Democracy will deliver intensive training days on working with participatory, active democracy platforms via adult education centres and support women to cascade their digital democracy learning.
+- Digital Democracy delivered intensive training days on working with participatory, active democracy platforms via adult education centres and support women to cascade their digital democracy learning.

-- Politics and Protest: Posters from the Women's Liberation Movement is a touring exhibition of vivid and dynamic posters from the Women’s Liberation Movement, selected from the archive’s stunning collection of over 1000.
-The exhibition and talks will enthuse and inspire questions: What issues have been won?
+- Politics and Protest: Posters from the Women's Liberation Movement was a touring exhibition of vivid and dynamic posters from the Women’s Liberation Movement, selected from the archive’s stunning collection of over 1000.
+The exhibition and talks inspired questions such as: What issues have been won?
 What is still to be done?
-Talks and events will delve into those questions.

 Who can attend the project:

-Due to the nature of our funding outlined below, certain activities aimed at specific groups or demographics: our 'Feminist Futures' workshops are aimed at 18-30 years olds and 'Digital Democracy' workshops are aimed at participants identfiying as women or non-binary.
-All other activities are open to all.
+Due to the nature of our funding outlined below, certain activities were aimed at specific groups or demographics: our 'Feminist Futures' workshops was aimed at 18-30 years olds and 'Digital Democracy' workshops was aimed at participants identfiying as women or non-binary.
+All other activities were open to all.
 For more information on Feminist Archive's approach to the project, please see the Statement of Values.

 Hatpins to Hashtags is one of only eight projects across the UK that received a first stage large grant as part of the Women’s Vote Centenary Grant Scheme, a £1.5 million government fund supporting local and community groups across England in celebrating the centenary of (some) women gaining the right to vote.
 The Large Grant Fund aims to leave a legacy for the Centenary through increasing young people’s understanding of democracy and inspiring them to get involved, and through increasing women’s participation in politics and civic life.